srilakshmikanthanp/libio/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Usage is very simple, simple example whould be that takes some of types,
+Usage is very simple, example whould be that takes some of types,

 ~~~c
 #include "inout.h"